Ben X Jim

 Ben x Jim is a 2020 Philippine boy's love web series produced by Regal Entertainment.
 Written and directed by Easy Ferrer, it stars Teejay Marquez and Jerome Ponce as childhood friends who fall in love years later in a reunion amid the confining space of quarantine in their neighborhood amid the pandemic.

-The series premiered on YouTube on October 15, 2020, airing on Thursdays at 8:00 PM PST and ran for seven episodes.
-A second season for the series was announced on January 16 by Regal Entertainment.
-The official trailer for the second season was also released the same day and it is set to release on February 12, 2021, via Upstream.PH.
+The series premiered on YouTube on October 15, 2020, airing every Thursday at 8:00 PM PST and ran for seven episodes.
+A second season for the series was released on February 12, 2021 via Upstream.PH.